 The definitions of these terms are:

-- Staff Assembly - the thirteen (13) individuals elected by all eligible staff to serve as staff representatives
+- Staff Assembly - the fifteen (15) individuals elected by all eligible staff to serve as staff representatives

 - Staff Council - the officers (Chair, Vice-Chair, Secretary, Historian, and Parliamentarian) elected to lead the Staff Assembly

-- Staff Conference - all eligible staff as identified by Human Resources
+- Staff Conference - meetings held with all eligible staff as identified by Human Resources

 When will the results of the Chronicle of Higher Education survey about Great Colleges to Work For be available?

 Survey participation reports should be available in early August.

 Would it be possible for staff to receive a free membership to the West Center as a perk?